-We are funding Vale of Glamorgan council to improve Five Mile Lane.
+We funded Vale of Glamorgan council to improve Five Mile Lane.

 Start date: December 2017